artsy/artsy.github.io/_posts/2019-01-23-artsy-engineering-hiring.md

 After the interview, feedback is written up as quickly as possible.
 To limit bias, interviewers can't see each other's feedback until after they write up their own.
-The write-up includes a recommendation: do you think we should move onto reference checks?
+The write-up includes a recommendation: do you think we should move on to reference checks?
 Answers are either "strong yes", "yes", "no", or "strong no"; after everyone has completed their write-ups, the interviewers debrief and reflect on how to do a better job next time.
-Their feedback is used by the hiring manager to decide whether to move onto reference checks.
+Their feedback is used by the hiring manager to decide whether to move on to reference checks.

 Quoting again from our former Director of Web's blog post: